 Metalsmithing Tools: 5 Essential and Uncommon Ways to Use a Flex Shaft with Andy Cooperman

 “When people ask me what a flex shaft can do, I think the better question is, ‘What can’t it do?'”
 I have to agree with metalsmithing expert Andy Cooperman’s words.
-From his new two-part video, Master the Jewelry Flex Shaft, Vol 1 and 2 he shares so many great tips.
+In his two-part video, Master the Jewelry Flex Shaft, Vol 1 and 2, he shares so many great tips.
 And every time I read an article or watch a video about using a flex shaft for metalsmithing and jewelry making, I learn a new way to use one.

 Is there no end to what this tool can do?
-Cutting, drilling, piercing, texturing, carving, polishing, filing, cutting, riveting, faceting, lathing, engraving, and on and on–there are so many metalsmithing capabilities in one hard-working tool.
-I bet there are a lot of things it can do that you never even imagined.
+Cutting, drilling, piercing, texturing, carving, polishing, filing, riveting, faceting, lathing, engraving, and on and on.
+This one hard-working tool offers so many metalsmithing capabilities.
+I bet there are a lot of things it can do that you never imagined.
 For example . . .

 1. How to Remove a Broken Drill Bit Wedged in Metal